Lee Hall (playwright): Career

 Hall's play, The Pitmen Painters, inspired by art critic William Feaver's book on the Ashington Group, premiered at the refurbished Live Theatre in Newcastle upon Tyne in 2007.
 It tells of a group of miners from Ashington, Northumberland, who decide to learn about art and begin to paint.
 The production later transferred to the National Theatre in London and opened on Broadway in September 2010.
 It won the 2008 Evening Standard Award for Best Play.

 In 2011, controversy arose over a children's opera that Hall had written, called Beached.
 The opera was commissioned by Opera North and was to have been performed by children from Bay Primary School in Bridlington, East Riding of Yorkshire.
 The story is about a gay retired painter, a single father who tries to spend a quiet day at the seaside with his son, but who is interrupted by children on a school trip, dogs, a landscape painter, an amateur dramatic society and others.
 After rehearsals had been going on for six months, the school threatened to pull the children out of the production if changes were not made to the libretto.
 Hall changed some words to accommodate their requests, but school officials, supported by Opera North, insisted on the removal of the words "I'm queer" and "I prefer a lad to a lass," and other references to the character being gay.
 The school eventually agreed to let the children perform if Hall changed "queer" to "gay."

 Hall was the original writer on the screenplay for a film adaptation of Michael Morpurgo's War Horse; he shares credit on the finished film with Richard Curtis, who was brought in by Steven Spielberg.
 His most recent TV work is an adaptation of Nigel Slater's Autobiography Toast, starring Helena Bonham Carter and Freddie Highmore and set in Wolverhampton, West Midlands.
 First broadcast on BBC One in December 2010, Toast received a gala at the 2011 Berlin Film Festival and was released in cinemas on 11 August 2011.
-He also worked on the screenplay for the yet-to-released Working Title film Hippie Hippie Shake, based on Richard Neville's memoir Hippie Hippie Shake: The Dreams, the Trips, the Trials, the Love-ins, the Screw Ups: The Sixties.
+He also worked on the screenplay for the yet-to-release Working Title film Hippie Hippie Shake, based on Richard Neville's memoir Hippie Hippie Shake: The Dreams, the Trips, the Trials, the Love-ins, the Screw Ups: The Sixties.

 Hall's other projects include a biopic of Elton John, Rocketman, released in May 2019, a stage musical adaptation of Pink Floyd's The Wall, and a film adaptation of George Orwell's 1933 memoir Down and Out in Paris and London.

 Personal life

-Hall married film director Beeban Kidron (Baroness Kidron) in 2003, who was the initial director of Hippie Hippie Shake.
+Hall married film director Beeban Kidron (Baroness Kidron) in 2003.
+Kidron is a child rights advocate who has played a determinative role in establishing standards for online safety and privacy across the world.